Philippa Fawcett: Family

 Philippa Garrett Fawcett was born on 4 April 1868, the daughter of the suffragist Millicent Fawcett (née Garrett) and Henry Fawcett MP, Professor of Political Economy at Cambridge and Postmaster General in Gladstone's second government.
 Her aunt was Elizabeth Garrett Anderson, the first English female doctor.
 When her father died, she and her mother went to live with Millicent's sister Agnes Garrett, who had set up an interior design business on Gower Street, Bloomsbury.

 Education

-Philippa Fawcett was educated at Bedford College, London (now Royal Holloway) and Newnham College, Cambridge which had been co-founded by her mother.
+Philippa Fawcett was educated at Bedford College, London (now Royal Holloway), and Newnham College, Cambridge, which had been co-founded by her mother.

-In 1890, she became the first woman to obtain the top score in the Cambridge Mathematical Tripos exams.
-The results were highly publicised, with the top scorers receiving great acclaim.
-Her score was 13% higher than the second highest, but she did not receive the title of Senior Wrangler (Geoffrey T. Bennett in 1890), as only men were then ranked and women were listed separately.
-Women had been allowed to take the Tripos since 1880, after Charlotte Angas Scott was unofficially ranked as eighth wrangler.
-When the women's list was announced, Fawcett was described as "above the senior wrangler".
-No woman was officially awarded the first position until Ruth Hendry in 1992.
+In 1890, Fawcett became the first woman to obtain the top score in the Cambridge Mathematical Tripos exam, but since she could not receive a degree from Cambridge due to being a woman, she could not be the senior wrangler.
+Cambridge did not offer degrees to women until 1948.
+No woman became the senior wrangler until Ruth Hendry in 1992.

-An anonymous poem written in 1890 paying tribute to Fawcett's great achievement climaxes with the following two stanzas, mentioning the other respected mathematicians Arthur Cayley and George Salmon:
+An anonymous poem written in 1890 paying tribute to Fawcett's Tripos achievement climaxes with the following two stanzas, mentioning the other respected mathematicians Arthur Cayley and George Salmon: